-If applicable, please give details of any demonstrable examples of impact arising from your research, e.g. beneficial change to individuals, groups or organisations beyond academia.
+If applicable, please give details of any impact your research has had (or may have) on individuals, groups or organisations beyond academia.

 Use this section to tell us about any notable impact or engagement activities that you have completed (and briefly note the outcomes), or are planning.